dvami/Web-project/README.md

-this project is a sample booking website for the university web programming course . front-end:html-css-js back-end:php main page:landing.html web.sql file is database
+-this project is a sample booking website for the university web programming course </br>
+-front-end:html-css-js </br>
+-back-end:php </br>
+-main page:landing.html </br>
+-web.sql file is database of this project </br>